When It’s Neither Determinately True nor Determinately False That Experience Is Present

 I will admit that I haven’t provided much by way of a positive conception of borderline states of consciousness, apart from gesturing toward clear cases of consciousness and clear cases of nonconsciousness and saying that there is good reason to accept a gray area between.
 If the situation were different in one of two ways, I could do more.

 First, if I had the right theory of consciousness to hand, I could characterize borderline cases in terms of that theory.
 Suppose, for example, that I knew that Global Workspace Theory was true, and suppose I knew that when information occupies a workspace of size X it’s determinately conscious and when information occupies a workspace of size X-1000 it’s determinately nonconscious.
 Suppose also that the theory implies no sudden saltation between.
 I could then point at workspaces of size X-360 and X-742, theorize about them, discuss how they work in animal cases and maybe some human state transitions, and in that way render the idea more familiar and workable.
-Someone initially skeptical might slowly lose the feeling that they need to be able to imagine or remember what the states are like to accept their existence.
+Someone initially skeptical might slowly lose the feeling that they need to be able to imagine or remember what borderline conscious states are like to accept their existence.

 We will thus need to reconcile ourselves with a certain sort of dissatisfaction.
-It’s incoherent to attempt to imagine, in any determinate way, what it would be like to be in such a state, since there’s nothing determinate it would be like; so first-person imaginative transportation and phenomenological memory won’t give us a good handle on the idea.
+It’s incoherent to attempt to imagine, in any determinate way, what it would be like to be in a borderline conscious state, since there’s nothing determinate it would be like; so first-person imaginative transportation and phenomenological memory won’t give us a good handle on the idea.
 But neither can we yet gain a good handle on the idea through third-person methods in consciousness science, since consciousness science is still so contentious and underdeveloped.
 Nor do we have a pre-existing folk concept or any habit of thinking carefully about such states.
 All we can do is indicate uncontroversially determinate cases of consciousness over here and uncontroversially determinate cases of nonconsciousness over there and say, somewhere in the middle, borderline cases must exist.

 I don’t blame the reader who wants more.
 But from the fact that I cannot seize the culprit and display their physiognomy it does not follow that the jewels were stolen by no one.